Equality, diversity and inclusion networks

 Both members and allies also contribute and influence the development of policy and practice from their perspectives for the benefit of the organisation.

-Lucy Hastings, our Director of Engagement and Enterprise, who is also the EDI lead on the senior management team, says: “The three EDI networks are extremely important; they help share best practice and each carry out valuable additional work to support their equality/protected group.
+Carolyn Woolley, Assistant Director, People says, “The three EDI networks are extremely important; they help share best practice and each carry out valuable additional work to support their equality/protected group.
 Members are consulted on the drafting of the EDI strategy and relevant policies, and are encouraged to produce action plans that support the EDI strategy and help to embed the objectives to benefit their members and Victim Support as a whole.
 They help to raise the profile of the issues affecting their members, which in turn will help to ensure Victim Support’s services are accessible to all sections of our communities.”

 Black, Asian and Minority Ethnic (BAME) network